 Results are expected next week and officers will begin an investigation if the body part is found to be "current rather than historic", the force said.

-The area is being searched for any other evidence.'Not normal'
+The area is being searched for any other evidence.

 The church's rector, Father Shane Wood, who lives close by, said he first heard about the find when police arrived to cordon off the church and he went to make sure that any people inside were not affected.